Losant/mqtt-to-http-bridge/README.md

 * `error` - Prints a message when a forward fails and will not be received by the HTTP endpoint.
 Examples: exceeded the maximum number of retries or maximum queue length exceeded.

 ## Message Queues
-Each bridge is configured with one or more HTTP endpoints that will receive forwarded messages.
+Each bridge is configured with one or more HTTP endpoints that receive forwarded messages.
 To circumvent potential intermittent network interruptions, an in-memory queue is created for each configured HTTP endpoint.
 The `maxQueueLength` configuration field controls how large each queue is allowed to be (in number of messages) before new messages are discarded.

 If a message fails to be forwarded, it will be requeued with a delay.
 The delay is controlled by the `backOffMultiplier` configuration field.
-For example, if the multiplier is set to 2, the delay between attempts will be 1000, 2000, 4000, 8000, etc milliseconds.
+For example, if the multiplier is set to 2, the delay between attempts will be 1000, 2000, 4000, 8000, etc., milliseconds.
 A message will be attempted a maximum number of times, which is set by the `maxAttempts` configuration field.

 ## Message Encoding
 The MQTT specification does not does provide any requirements or recommendations for how your messages are encoded.
-This service will encode any message received as a UTF-8 string.
+This service encodes any message received as a UTF-8 string.
 That string is then encoded as JSON as part of the final body sent to the HTTP endpoint.

 ## Initial Connections and Errors
 When this service starts, it will attempt to make an initial connection to each configured MQTT broker indefinitely.
 Once a connection is established, each client then attempts to subscribe to all configured topics.
 If a subscription fails, it will not be re-attempted and the process will exit.